Science communication by a scientific foundation

 Q: To conclude, are there other pitfalls that could make your activities less effective, and that you would warn our learners about?

 A: Yes, I would like to go back to the topic of communicating the consequences of illnesses.
-As part of our institutional activities, we involve patients in video making or other artistic endeavors.
+As part of our institutional activities, we involve patients in video making or other artistic endeavours.
 Showing these works is important to increase the understanding of aphasia, but it is also risky.
 It might happen that the audience will consider the product just as the result of a social activity carried out with patients.
 To avoid this, it is important to include a scientific voice.
 Showing things is important but it is not enough, we must also explain things rigorously.

 Some reflection topics